haquefardeen/awesome-dot/README.md

 - [OGtracker](https://ogtracker.io/) - The Tracking tool for OpenGov deliverables.
 - [JAMChain](https://jamcha.in/clients)- Tracking teams that are working on JAM implementations in different languages.
 - [OpenGuild Community Platform](https://app.openguild.wtf/) - Platform made for Polkadot builders to participate in activities to earn XP and rewards from open contribution bounty pool.
+- [Polkadot Skilltree](https://github.com/KarimJedda/polkadot-skilltree)- Visual map of cool stuff you can do on Polkadot.
+- [SS58 to Emoji](https://karimjedda.github.io/ss58-emoji/)- Convert Polkadot addresses to unique emoji sequences for easy visual identification.

 ---